 - Hit up the Guerneville Bank Club for some delicious ice cream.
 Take a family photo in the Bank Vault and celebrate being on vacation with some sweets.
 There’s a Safeway just down the street if you need to stock up for your trip, and the taco truck in the Safeway parking lot is another great option for a delicious and easy dinner!

 - Take a neighborhood walk to stretch your legs and get a lay of the land.

-Day 2: Enjoy a day on the coast.
+Enjoy a Day on the Coast (Day 2)

-- Continue about 15 minutes south to North Salmon Creek Beach.
+- Continue on to North Salmon Creek Beach for coastal playtime.
 This is a great beach for kids with a wide sandy beach that marks the point where Salmon Creek meets the Pacific Ocean.
 The beach has a shallow lagoon that is a safe way for young children to splash around.

-- A bit further south is the seaside town of Bodega Bay, famous as a filming location for Alfred Hitchcock’s “The Birds.”
-Enjoy delicious seafood at the Spud Point Crab Company before heading back home to rest and relax.
+- Explore the seaside town of Bodega Bay, famous as a filming location for Alfred Hitchcock’s “The Birds.”
+Enjoy a delicious seafood lunch at the Spud Point Crab Company before heading back north.